KrishS23/memory_graph/README.md

    └── status → open
 ```

-This ontology is intentionally simple but extensible.
-Additional entities such as comments, pull requests, components, or teams could easily be incorporated.
+The ontology is intentionally simple and can be extended with entities such as comments, components, or pull requests.

 ---